Pierrette Alarie: Life and career

 Alarie won the Metropolitan Opera Auditions of the Air and made her Metropolitan Opera debut on December 8, 1945, as Oscar in Un ballo in maschera under Bruno Walter.
-She spent three seasons at the Met singing Olympia Les contes d'Hoffmann, Blondchen Die Entführung aus dem Serail, etc.
+She spent three seasons at the Met singing Olympia in Offenbach's Les contes d'Hoffmann and Blonde in Mozart's Die Entführung aus dem Serail, among others.

 She married French Canadian tenor Léopold Simoneau in 1946.
 The two had met in Montréal in the early 1940s.
 The couple left for France in 1949 where she made her debut at the Opéra Comique in Paris.
 She sang the lead role in operas such as Les pêcheurs de perles, Lakmé, Il barbiere di Siviglia, Lucia di Lammermoor, and Rigoletto.
 As a team Alarie and Simoneau gained celebrity in Europe and were invited to all the major festivals, Aix-en-Provence, Salzburg, Glyndebourne, Edinburgh, as well as major opera houses such as Vienna and Munich.

-Alarie also had an important career in North America, appearing in opera and in recital in San Francisco, Philadelphia, New York City, New Orleans, etc. Pianist Gérard Caron accompanied both Alaire and Simoneau in their recitals in the US and Canada.
+Alarie also had an important career in North America, appearing in opera and in recital in San Francisco, Philadelphia, New York City, New Orleans, and Montreal.
+Pianist Gérard Caron accompanied both Alaire and Simoneau in their recitals in the US and Canada.
 In Canada, Alarie performed frequently on television, Radio-Canada and CBC.
 She also performed regularly at the Canadian Opera Company in Toronto and the Vancouver Opera.
 Alarie gave her last performance in Handel's The Messiah with her husband in Montréal, on November 24, 1970.

 After retiring from singing, Alarie became active as a teacher, she taught first at the Ecole Vincent d'Indy in Montréal and later at the Banff Centre.
 She founded with her husband the Canada Opera Piccola in Victoria, British Columbia in 1982.